taustation-fan/taustation-fan.github.io/README.md

 Training also depends on the character's [genotype](https://alpha.taustation.space/archive/genotypes), because genotypes have pre-dispositions for certain traits.
-Belters, for instance, find it easier to train Agility than Strength.
+Belters, for instance, find it easier to train Agility (where they get a 5% bonus) than Strength.

 Training can lead to injury (and thus unconsciousness or time at the Sick Bay) if your stats are too low.
 Each gym has a minimal sum of